gabriela-framework/gabriela/docs/README.md

 ### 1.3.1 DI definition

 A *definition*, in its basic form, consists of a **name** and an **init** function that is a factory for our service.
-This function has to return an object of some kind, be it a function object or an object literal.
+This function has to return an object of some kind, be it **must** be a function object or an object literal.
 If you don't return either of these values, an error will be thrown.

 ````javascript